General Dynamics X-62 VISTA

-The General Dynamics X-62 VISTA ("Variable Stability In-flight Simulator Test Aircraft") is an experimental aircraft, derived from the F-16D Fighting Falcon, which was modified as a joint venture between General Dynamics and Calspan for use by the United States Air Force (USAF).
-Originally designated NF-16D, the aircraft was redesignated X-62A in June 2021 as part of an upgrade to a Skyborg, with System for Autonomous Control of Simulation (SACS).
+The General Dynamics X-62 VISTA ("Variable Stability In-flight Simulator Test Aircraft") is an experimental aircraft used since 1992 by the United States Air Force (USAF).
+The aircraft, originally designated NF-16D, is an F-16D Fighting Falcon modified as a joint venture of General Dynamics and Calspan.
+In 2021, it was redesignated X-62A as part of an upgrade for use in the Skyborg program with System for Autonomous Control of Simulation (SACS).

-The X-62A remains on the curriculum of the Air Force Test Pilot School as a practice aircraft for test pilots.
+The X-62A is also used by the Air Force Test Pilot School as a practice aircraft for test pilots.